smart-patrol/PLM_Project/Writeup_Viewable.md

 The confusionMatrix in Caret provides all of this functionally I need to judge this and more, like where it was misclassified (error rate) for example.

-The below code compares the models : Decision Tree, Boosted Decision Tree, Random Forest, and Naïve Bayes - in that order.
+The below code compares the models : Decision Tree, Boosted Decision Tree, Random Forest, and Naï¿½ve Bayes - in that order.

 ```
 confusionMatrix(a.tree, test$classe)